FAQs

 Short answer: you can start from anywhere you want!

-Long answer: you can start your design thinking based upon that we have created for ROIS (Huang et al., 2023).
+Long answer: you can start your design thinking based upon a spatially-aware framework that we have created for ROIS (Huang et al., 2023).
 The framework also influences the way this documentation is made.

 Keep in mind, you do not have to utilize every single element.
 The framework is here to give you some clarity about how to best configure the spatial relationships that the CRAIVE-Lab produces in your production.
 Based upon the framework, your task is to decide what technologies to use within the CRAIVE-Lab, and what implementation strategies you adopt in your production to interface with them.